 We take time for our bodies to listen.
 We do this by breathing deeply, calming our bodies and drinking tea together during a story or tea time.

 We steep loose leaf tea (below) and let it cool before drinking it each day.
 Each month of the school year, we become familiar with a different

 These students just tasted hops (Humulus lupulus)!
 Hops is a bitter sedative.

-The students immediately lay down on the rug!
+Without knowing this, the students immediately lay down on the rug!

 Though familiar with the taste of bitter (left) and sour (right), these students become brave flavor tasters with the invitation to try everything new in the Tea Project.